 Data Redaction is transparent to application users because it preserves the original data type and (optionally) the formatting.
 It is highly transparent to the database because the data remains the same in buffers, caches, and storage-only being changed at the last minute just before SQL query results are returned to the caller.
 The redaction is enforced consistently across all of the applications that use the same underlying database.
-You can specify which application users should see only redacted data by checking application user information that is passed into the database through the SYS_CONTEXT function; you can redact data based on attributes of the current database or application user; and you can implement multiple logical conditions within a given redaction policy.
+You can specify which application users should see only redacted data by checking application user information that is passed into the database through the SYS CONTEXT function; you can redact data based on attributes of the current database or application user; and you can implement multiple logical conditions within a given redaction policy.
 In addition, Data Redaction is implemented in a way that minimizes performance overhead.
 These characteristics make Oracle Data Redaction particularly well suited for usage by a range of applications, analytics tools, reporting tools, and monitoring tools that share common production databases.
-Although its primary target is redaction of production data for applications, Oracle Data Redaction also can be used in combination with Oracle Enterprise Manager Data Masking and Subsetting Pack for protecting sensitive data in testing and development environments.
+Although its primary target is redaction of production data for applications, Oracle Data Redaction also can be used with custom data administration tools (where they are not issuing ad hoc queries).